dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 This article explains how to create and use Razor components in Blazor apps, including guidance on Razor syntax, component naming, namespaces, and component parameters.

-Blazor apps are built using *Razor components*, informally known as *Blazor components*.
+Blazor apps are built using *Razor components*, informally known as *Blazor components* or only *components*.
 A component is a self-contained portion of user interface (UI) with processing logic to enable dynamic behavior.
 Components can be nested, reused, shared among projects, and [used in MVC and Razor Pages apps](xref:blazor/components/prerendering-and-integration).

 ## Component classes